-Victorian is a blanket term used to describe the many ornate architectural styles that emerged during Queen Victoria's reign over the United Kingdom from 1837 to 1901.
-This style was most prevalent in the American West from 1850-1880.
+Description: Victorian is a blanket term used to describe the many ornate architectural styles that emerged during Queen Victoria's reign over the United Kingdom from 1837 to 1901.
 The City of Carlsbad's Victorian history was based on its foundation as a European spa and destination resort.
-Ornamentation and decorative details are common for this style, which rejected the practical simplicity of previous architectural eras.
+Ornamentation and decorative details are common for this style.